stuartstaniford/permaplan/README.md

 # permaplan
 Open Source permaculture planning software.
 In early stages of development, do not try to use yet.

+Currently only believed to compile on MacOS Mojave and Catalina.

 Installation notes for building the source:

 Clone this repository.